 You can manage your scars

 One of the biggest concerns for many patients is surgical scars.
 How big will they be?
 Will they be obvious?
 How long until they settle down?
 Dr Taylor and our nurses will discuss what you can expect and scar management with you.
 Following your suture removal appointment, we will encourage you to continue to place Micropore tape over the wounds.
 This tape places gentle pressure on the wounds and reduces scar thickening and can be done for six weeks following the surgery.
 We also recommend the use of scar healing gel from six weeks on.
+We also have Healite LED light technology treatments available to reduce swelling, bruising and scar formation after surgery, which can be performed before and after your surgery.
 You should also avoid sun exposure, harsh chemicals, be careful with the clothing you wear over top and the level of activity you undertake.
 The reality is that after surgery there will be scars, but they can be minimised and may even become barely noticeable.

 You know you are healing when you feel itchy.